trendswd-pk/POS-System/README.md

    - Open `setup-database.sql` from this project
    - Copy and paste the entire SQL script
    - Click **Run** to execute
+   - Wait for all queries to complete successfully

 4. **Configure Environment Variables**
    - Create `.env.local` file in root directory